riceball-tw/web-dong-blog/README.md

 ## Getting Started

 > [!NOTE]
->
-> - Q: Why is every page has 2 version, one in `src/pages` folder and one in `src/pages/[language]` folder?
->   - A: To support i18n, we need to have a `src/pages/[language]` folder to generate different pages of languages.
-In the future they will be merge together, user will be redirect to related lang.
-For smooth i18n transition and avoid too much breaking changes(redirect).
-That's the workaround for now.
 > - Q: Why is i18n key naming so random?
 >   - A: [human readable and random ids for messages by default](https://github.com/opral/monorepo/issues/1892#issuecomment-1858038586)